acul009/svalin/readme.md

 ### TBRHL (Transaction Based Rolling Hash Ledger)

+> [!Note]
+> I am not a cryptography expert, you might even say I'm the opposite.
+>
+> This is the best I can currently come up with.
+> I'm happy for any feedback or potentially better frameworks.

 This primitive (yet to be completed) is planned to be the base for svalin's integrity system.

 It's a log of transactions where each transaction contains the hash of the last one and is then signed by the entity creating the transaction.